Justice League: The Flashpoint Paradox: Plot

-In London, Steve Trevor attempts to extricate reporter Lois Lane, but is discovered by the Amazons and killed.
-The Amazons hunt down Lane, who is rescued by the local resistance.
-Meanwhile, in the remains of Paris, Deathstroke and Lex Luthor are attacked and killed by Aquaman's forces while tracking the energy trail of Aquaman's new weapon, which is powered by a captive Captain Atom.
-At the Batcave, after realizing that his memories are changing, Barry asks Batman to recreate the accident again.
-The second attempt is successful.
-Barry regains his powers but cannot travel through time because Zoom is also using the Speed Force.
+In London, Colonel Steve Trevor attempts to extricate reporter Lois Lane, but is discovered by the Amazons and is killed.
+The Amazons hunt down Lois, who is rescued by the local resistance.
+Meanwhile, in the ruins of Paris, Deathstroke and Lex Luthor are attacked and killed by Aquaman's forces while tracking the energy trail of Aquaman's new superweapon, powered by a captive Captain Atom.
+At the Batcave, after realizing his memories are changing, Barry asks Batman to recreate the accident.
+This second attempt is successful.
+Barry regains most of his powers but cannot travel through time because Zoom is also using the Speed Force.

-Barry recruits more allies, beginning with Superman, who was imprisoned by the U.S. government after his ship crashed into Metropolis.
-With the aid of Batman and Cyborg, they liberate Superman, who, after being empowered by Earth's yellow sun, fends off the facility's security before fleeing in fear and confusion.
+Barry attempts to recruit more allies, beginning with Superman, who was imprisoned in a U.S. government facility after his Kryptonian ship crash-landed in Metropolis.
+With the aid of Batman and Cyborg, they liberate an emaciated Superman, who, after being empowered by Earth's yellow sun, fends off the facility's security before fleeing in fear and confusion.
 Barry collapses as his memories continue to change and is taken to Billy Batson's home to recuperate.
-There, he learns that Jordan's attack has failed, and the final battle between Amazons and Atlanteans has begun.
+There, he learns that Hal's attack has failed, and the final battle between Amazons and Atlanteans has begun.

-Barry convinces the superheroes to help stop the war, and they depart for Britain aboard Batman's jet, only to be shot down upon arrival.
-Batson and his siblings combine into Captain Thunder to fight Wonder Woman, while Barry, Cyborg and Batman occupy Aquaman.
+After Billy is convinced to return as Shazam, Barry convinces the other superheroes to help stop the war, and they depart for Britain aboard Batman's jet, only to be shot down upon arrival.
+Billy and his siblings combine into Captain Thunder to fight Wonder Woman, while Barry, Cyborg, and Batman occupy Aquaman.
 Zoom reveals himself and viciously beats Barry.
-He explains that Barry is responsible for this alternate timeline: Barry traveled back in time to save his mother, fracturing the fabric of reality.
-Wonder Woman uses her lasso to force Captain Thunder back into Batson and kills him.
+He explains that Barry is responsible for this alternate timeline: Barry traveled back in time to save his mother, fracturing reality.
+Wonder Woman uses her lasso to force Captain Thunder to de-transform and kills Billy.

-Superman arrives but cannot save Cyborg from Aquaman, who remotely detonates his Captain Atom-powered bomb.
-As the explosion tears across the landscape, Zoom is killed by Batman.
-The dying Batman urges Barry to run, giving him a letter addressed to Bruce.
-Barry races back in time and stops his earlier self, fracturing time and creating a new timeline.
+Superman returns, but arrives too late to save Cyborg from Aquaman, who remotely detonates his Captain Atom-powered weapon after Wonder Woman overpowers him.
+As the explosion tears across the horizon, Batman "kills" Zoom.
+The dying Batman urges Barry to run and gives him a letter addressed to Bruce.
+No longer limited by Zoom's use of the Speed Force, Barry races back in time, stops his earlier self, fractures time, and creates a new timeline.
 Barry awakens at his desk and finds that reality is apparently back to normal.
-He visits Bruce to tell him about everything that occurred and gives him the letter.
-Wayne thanks him before Barry runs off.
+He visits Bruce to tell him what happened and gives him the letter.
+Bruce thanks him before Barry runs off.